STOP2/stop2.0-traveller-client/README.md

 #### Setup of development environment (UNDER PROGRESS)

-Download Node.js version 4 or newer.
+You'll Node.js version 4 or newer.

-Download Watchman
+Watchman is recommended but optional.

-Install React Native:
+First install React Native:
 ```bash
 npm install -g react-native-cli
 ```

 Clone the latest version of the project.
-Inside the Stop2.0-traveller-client folder
+Inside the project folder install dependencies with
 ```bash
 npm install
 ```